in

 Antiandrogenic activity is one desirable side effect of progestins.

-Because women with PCOS need a drug that can reduce their testosterone levels, progestins either in the form of oral contraceptives or as IUDs are commonly utilized.
+Because women with PCOS need a drug that can reduce their testosterone levels, progestins, either in the form of oral contraceptives or as IUDs, are commonly utilized.

 Mirena or Kyleena are indicated as second-line drugs for the treatment of heavy and painful periods in women after oral progestin-containing contraceptives.

-Mirena is indicated for the treatment of heavy menstrual bleeding and preventing pregnancy.
+Mirena is indicated for the treatment of heavy menstrual bleeding and for preventing pregnancy.
 It is effective for up to 5 years when used to control heavy periods and for up to 8 years when the primary indication is to prevent pregnancy [Ref]

 Mirena, apart from keeping the cycles lighter or less painful, also keeps the endometrial lining healthy.
-This is in contrast to most estrogen-containing combined oral contraceptives which keep the endometrial lining in an overstimulated state.
+This is in contrast to most estrogen-containing combined oral contraceptives, which keep the endometrial lining in an overstimulated state.

 Women who used Mirena had a variable response.
 Some women had severe cramps during insertion and during the first few months of inserting Mirena.